japl-japl/StaticWeb-AWS-Cloudformation/README.md

 Template source: Upload a template file

-Upload a template file: Click Choose file and select the lab-network.yaml file you downloaded
+Upload a template file: Click Choose file and select the .yaml file

 Click Next